ScaDS/CoLIBRi/preprocessor/README.md

 ```
 * uv will use the defined packages in `pyproject.toml` to solve the environment and install necessary packages

-After building the python environment using uvmove python env section, you may use `uv run` to run any script in the virtual environment.
+After building the python environment using uv, you may use `uv run` to run any script in the virtual environment.
 Thus, run:
 ```
 uv run gunicorn --bind "0.0.0.0:6201" --timeout 600 --chdir ./src/flask backend:app
 ```